How much is corn yield costing you

 * Potential cost of yield loss: $157.50/acre.

-Because of variability in harvest conditions, yield loss potential is high at the end of the season, especially in downed or lodged corn.
-A combination of environmental conditions and machinery that can’t adjust well to downed corn can cause up to 30 bushels/acre of loss, Bollig says.
+Because of variability in harvest conditions, yield loss potential is high at the end of the season, especially in down or lodged corn.
+A combination of environmental conditions and machinery that can’t adjust well to down corn can cause up to 30 bushels/acre of loss, Bollig says.
 Much of that potential loss lies exclusively at the corn head.

 * Potential cost of yield loss: $17.50 to $105/acre.